samoyed-health-foundation/website/site/content/diseases/sebaceous-adenitis-sa.md

 [Yahoo Group on
 SA](https://groups.yahoo.com/neo/groups/SA_Addisons/info)  \--
-This support group is for those people who have dogs with Sebaceous Adenitis (SA) and/or Addison\'s Disease.
+This support group is for those people who have dogs with Sebaceous Adenitis (SA) and/or Addison's Disease.
 Learn how to care for your dog and help others with their questions.